-Michele Gazzola is post-doc research fellow at the Department of education studies of Humboldt-Universität zu Berlin, Germany, research fellow at the Institute for ethnic studies ("Inštitut za narodnostna vprašanja") in Ljubljana, Slovenia.
-He is currently working on a research project on language policy, mobility and inclusion the European Union (project "MIME").
+Michele Gazzola is post-doc research fellow at the Faculty of Humanities and Social Sciences of Humboldt-Universität zu Berlin, Germany (Research Group "Economics and Language"), research fellow at the Institute for ethnic studies ("Inštitut za narodnostna vprašanja") in Ljubljana, Slovenia.
+He is currently working on a research project on language policy, mobility and inclusion in the European Union (project "MIME").

 He holds a PhD in Multilingual communication management (University of Geneva, Switzerland), a MSc in Economics (University of York, UK), and a degree ("laurea") in Economics (University “L. Bocconi”, Milan, Italy).